doctorluk/ulx-karma-betting/README.md

 # ULX Karma Betting
-## THIS PLUGIN IS CURRENTLY ONLY AVAILABLE IN GERMAN

 ## What it is for
 This plugin can be installed on Garry's Mod servers to enable betting of Karma while being dead or spectating.